WonderificEntertainment/CCtoHou/README.md

-# Character Creator Auto Setup for SideFX Houdini
+# Character Creator Tools for SideFX Houdini

 **Note:** This project is in an early, unstable work-in-progress stage with a lot of experimental testing. **It is NOT production-ready and there is currently